bright/new-www/content/blog/he-always-asks-why-meet-andrzej-a-senior-android-developer.md

 \----

-Andrzej will share his Kotlin insights as a speaker at upcoming Polish dev conferences.
-You have a chance to see him on stage at [4developers](https://4developers.org.pl) and [Warsaw IT Days](https://warszawskiedniinformatyki.pl/index-en.html) in April 2022.
+Andrzej regularly shares his Kotlin insights as a speaker at software development conferences and meetups.
+Recently he was one of the speakers at [4developers](https://4developers.org.pl) and [Warsaw IT Days](https://warszawskiedniinformatyki.pl/index-en.html).